dinanajiarch/dina_website/content/collection/covid-19/final_code.md

 date: 2020-12-11
 author: 'Dina Arch'
 subtitle: A collaborative project for Big Data Analytics at UC Santa Barbara using COVID-19 data.
+excerpt: This project used Natural Language Processing (NLP) techniques to analyze the text from the abstracts within the CORD-19 dataset and used Machine Learning methods to train and fit models.
+Specifically, Latent Dirichlet Allocation was used to see what topics are described in the abstracts of these papers.
+Logistic Regression and Naïve Bayes were used in conjunction with some NLP and machine learning techniques to predict Journal based on the text from the abstracts.
 weight: 4
 draft: false
 images: